BlackFrame42/naev-pm/README.md

     python -m naevpm.cli

-or change to main directory above src/ and install it as a package (creating venv advised).
+or change to main directory above src/ and install it as a package.

-    python -m venv venv
-    . venv\bin\activate
     pip install .

 It creates the cli commands 'naevpm' and 'naevpm-gui'.